OpenAPI

 }

-Note that the client has to send both the label and the value.
-This defeats the purpose of using an enum, where a label is a human-readable alias for the actual value.
-But this oneOf solution makes clear what options are allowed and their exact values.
-You'll need to decide in your design whether you want a simple enum or a more descriptive oneOf.
+In this oneOf solution, the client has to supply the label and the value, defeating the purpose of using an enum, where the label serves as a human-readable alias for the actual value.
+This oneOf solution illustrates your options for including exact values.
+You’ll need to decide in your design whether you want a simple enum or a more descriptive oneOf.

 If you are using OpenAPI 3.0 or want to use enum, you can use an extension attribute to give labels to enum values.
 Different code generators and OpenAPI tools use different extension names.
 Below is an example using the Speakeasy extension field: